UrbanSwingNZ/urban-swing-website/testing/file-splitting/01-change-password.md

 ## Test 8: Wrong Current Password

 **What to check:**
-- ⏳ Enter wrong current password → error: "Current password is incorrect"
+- 🟢Enter wrong current password → error: "Current password is incorrect"
-- ⏳ Button re-enables after error
+- 🟢Button re-enables after error
-- ⏳ Can retry with correct password
+- 🟢Can retry with correct password

 **How to test:**
 1. Current: "WrongPassword123"